Everyone thinks they have the best dog, and none of them are wrong.

 Sally Stewart Park Off-Leash Area

 Sally Stewart Park recently opened up on Broadview Drive, in Buckingham Business Park (near Costco, behind Fun Park Amusement Centre).
-Google was reporting this as closed, but that is incorrect.

 West River's Edge Dog Park